-During the Year, the nomination committee held one meeting to discuss matters relating to nomination committee's responsibilities and operating mechanism as well as areas to further utilize its functions.
+During the Year, the nomination committee held two meetings to discuss matters relating to nomination committee's responsibilities and operating mechanism as well as areas to further utilize its functions.

 Committee Meeting

-No. of meetings held 1
+No. of meetings held 2

 No. of meetings attended

-Mr. Wang Yu Mr. Zhao Yuwen Mr. Kwong Wai Sun Wilson 1/1 1/1 1/1
+Mr. Wang Yu 2/2

+Mr. Zhao Yuwen 2/2

+Mr. Kwong Wai Sun Wilson 2/2